 I had gotten in touch with Aquino, who identifies as queer, a few weeks earlier to hear about their book club, a space they created by and for women of color in Brooklyn.
 At the time, the Bed-Stuy Book Club had only met a few times, but it had already become a safe and empowering space for women of color to talk about life and literature.

-“I’m a pretty voracious reader, and I had made a New Year’s resolution not to read any books written by white people,” Kaye said.
+“I’m a pretty voracious reader, and I had made a New Year’s resolution not to read any books written by white people,” Aquino said.
 “Even articles.
 If I open a news article, I’ll open who [the author] is, and if it’s a white man, I’m like, swipe left.
 It was an effort for me to just decolonize my brain.”

 “It’s pretty candid.
-We start out talking about the book, then all of a sudden people are bringing up stuff from their personal life and sharing,” Kaye told me in a later conversation.
+We start out talking about the book, then all of a sudden people are bringing up stuff from their personal life and sharing,” Aquino told me in a later conversation.
 “No matter who comes, whether it’s a regular or [someone new] it always goes in that direction.”

-“It’s not your mom’s book club,” she laughed, “It’s very fun.”
+“It’s not your mom’s book club,” they laughed, “It’s very fun.”